rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

 Throughout the tutorial there will be questions to help you learn.
 The [answers are here](https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-answers).

+Also, be aware that for real datasets the run-times (and memory requirements) for these commands will greatly increase.

 Author: Gavin Douglas

 First created: Fall 2015